 4. Explore Manufaktura

-Opened in 2006, the Manufaktura, a renovated textile factory turned entertainment/ shopping/ cultural complex, really gave birth to Łódź’s renaissance.
+Opened in 2006, the Manufaktura, a renovated textile factory turned entertainment / shopping / cultural complex, really gave birth to Łódź’s renaissance.

 It’s a cultural and social hub where locals and tourists come together to experience a wide range of activities including dining, film, arts, and other pleasure-seeking pursuits.

-It also includes the largest public square in Łódź, which makes it a popular place for relaxing, catching up with friends and simply watching the world go by.
+The site also includes the largest public square in Łódź, which makes it a popular place for relaxing, catching up with friends and simply watching the world go by.

 The project is an incredible example of how architecture and using old resources really has the ability to transform a city, whilst at the same time reflecting on its history to promote its future.